VGLoic/sc-release-process-exploration/README.md

 This repository explores the possibilities for release process for smart contracts.

-A first iteration is explained in this [document](README-v1.md).
+A first (outdated) iteration is explained in this [document](README-v1.md).

 > [!NOTE]
 > The process described here tries to answer in the most objective way to some problematics.
-However, it is ultimately opinionated and may not fit your target process.
-Opinions, feedbacks and improvements are obviously welcomed.
+However, it stays ultimately opinionated and may not be a fit for some processes.
+Opinions, feedbacks and improvements are welcomed.

 ## Motivation